JidapaBur/TH_Avg_HouseholdIncome/README.md

 <p align="center">
   <img width="100%" src="https://github.com/JidapaBur/TH_Avg_HouseholdIncome/blob/main/images/2.3%20The%20Gap%20between%20Income%20and%20Expenses.png">
+Figure 3: The Gap between Income and Expenses
 </p>

 Although income has increased, expenses have also risen.
 The gap between income and expenses has shown a declining trend each year.